 Our online hub for information and guidance in response to the latest developments in the COVID-19 outbreak around the world.

-This procedure for sanitization of offices, shops, vehicles, and Ground Support Equipment has been developed in line with the Buddha Air Protocol for the prevention of transmission of COVID-19.
+This procedure for sanitization of offices, shops, vehicles, and Ground Support Equipment has been developed for the prevention of transmission of COVID-19.

 This procedure has been developed for preventive disinfection of aircraft cabin and other frequently touched aircraft parts by passengers during aircraft operation in the COVID-19 Pandemic period in line with Buddha Air COVID-19 Prevention Protocol and CAA Nepal Directive.

 COVID-19 spreads by respiratory droplets.
-These are breathed out particularly when the sick person coughs, sneezes or talks, and then they are either breathed indirectly by someone else or travel via the hands of the sick person to the hands of the healthy person, who then touches t
+These are breathed out particularly when the sick person coughs, sneezes or talks, and then they are either breathed indirectly by someone else or travel via the hands of the sick person to the hands of the healthy person, who then touches their face and breathes in the

-The COVID-19 is a respiratory disease, and most infected people will develop mild to moderate symptoms and recover without requiring special treatment.
-People who have underlying medical conditions and those over 60 years old have a higher risk of developing severe disease and death.
+The COVID-19 is a respiratory disease and most infected people will develop mild to moderate symptoms and recover without requiring special treatment.
+People who have underlying m

 Kathmandu – May 18, 2020 – Our chartered aircraft ATR 42-320 aircraft ‘9N-AIT’ has flown to Indira Gandhi International Airport, Delhi at around 11:30 AM carrying three Mongolian nationals who were stranded in Kathmandu due to the lockdown.
 Rescued Mongolian citizens will be flying back to th